 Dolpo Trekking is one of the most challenging trek which allow you to explore the remote and sparsely populated areas of Nepal.

-Lower Dolpo Trekking, trekking in Nepal to a restricted area of Nepal offers to explore the hidden natural and cultural wonders of Dopla Region.
-Lower Dolpa trekking route covers visiting of Shey Phoksundo National Park the largest national park of Nepal where wildlife such as Blue Sheep, Musk Deer, Goral, Himalayan Tahr, Bear and even endangered snow leopard can be found.
+Lower Dolpo Trekking, trekking in Nepal to a restricted area of Nepal offers to explore the hidden natural and cultural wonders of Doplo Region.
+Lower Dolpo trekking route covers visiting of Shey Phoksundo National Park the largest national park of Nepal where wildlife such as Blue Sheep, Musk Deer, Goral, Himalayan Tahr, Bear and even endangered snow leopard can be found.

 Hotel with breakfast in Nepalganj